 2. Pay off high-interest debt

-Prioritize paying off high-interest debts, like credit card balances.
+High-interest debts, like credit card balances, cost you the most, so it’s a good idea to focus on those first.
 Set a specific goal to eliminate a certain amount of debt within a defined timeframe.

 3. Build a vacation fund